rmaphoh/AutoMorph/README.md

 ```
 @article{zhou2022automorph,
-  title={AutoMorph: Automated Retinal Vascular Morphology Quantification via a Deep Learning Pipeline},
+  title={AutoMorph: Automated Retinal Vascular Morphology Quantification Via a Deep Learning Pipeline},
-  author={Zhou, Yukun and Wagner, Siegfried and Chia, Mark and Zhao, An and Xu, Moucheng and Struyven, Robbert and Alexander, Daniel and Keane, Pearse and others},
+  author={Zhou, Yukun and Wagner, Siegfried K and Chia, Mark A and Zhao, An and Xu, Moucheng and Struyven, Robbert and Alexander, Daniel C and Keane, Pearse A and others},
-  journal={medRxiv},
+  journal={Translational vision science \& technology},
+  volume={11},
+  number={7},
+  pages={12--12},
   year={2022},
-  publisher={Cold Spring Harbor Laboratory Press}
+  publisher={The Association for Research in Vision and Ophthalmology}
 }
 ```